Awaitingprof/Video-Game-Sale/README.md

 Which year had the highest sales?
 Has the industry grown over time?

-Do any consoles seem to specialise in a particular genre?
+Do any consoles seem to specialise in a particular genre

 ## Project Objectives